 Pain management specialist Robert Bolash, MD, answers our questions about what causes whiplash, who is more at risk and how long it may last.

 A: People associate whiplash with a motor vehicle collision, and that often is the cause.
 But it can also happen with a sports injury, physical abuse (such as being violently shaken by the shoulders) or by being punched.
-These all can cause an intense flexing and extension of the neck.
-The movement is similar to when you nod your head to say yes.
+These all can cause an intense flexing and extension of the neck — a movement similar to when you nod your head to say yes.

-A: While you could undergo magnetic resonance imaging (MRI), a computed tomography (CT) scan or X-ray if whiplash is suspected, most people have normal imaging results because the injury occurs within structures too small to be seen in these tests.
+A: Your assessment will start with a physical exam.
+Depending on the results, a doctor might order a magnetic resonance imaging (MRI), computed tomography (CT) scan or X-ray if they suspect whiplash.
+But for most people, the injury occurs within structures too small to be seen in these tests.
 This is true even if you are experiencing pain.
 As a result, symptoms remain the primary way to tell if you have whiplash.

 A: Yes.
 Some people are more prone to having whiplash after an accident.
 Risk factors identified through research include:

 - Being hit from behind by another car.

 - Being younger.